vncsmyrnk/work-time-calculator/README.md

 This project uses hooks and actions for checking new changes.
 A minimum code coverage metric is used to verify the changes.

 A SonarCloud action is used to check for vulnerabilities and static analysis.

+## Deployment

+Soon enough, the docker images containing the production-ready code.